Mihir3009/LogicAttack/README.md

 # Data Release

-Please see the `./data` folder to access the LogicBench dataset.
+Please see the `./data` folder to access the LogicAttack datasets re-purposed from SNLI and MNLI.

 **License**: MIT License